Marquette takes home win streak into matchup with Stonehill - WTOP News

 Milwaukee; Saturday, 1 p.m.
 EST

-BOTTOM LINE: Marquette hosts Stonehill looking to prolong its six-game home winning streak.
+BOTTOM LINE: Marquette will try to keep its six-game home win streak alive when the Golden Eagles play Stonehill.

-The Golden Eagles are 5-0 in home games.
-Marquette scores 70.3 points while outscoring opponents by 15.0 points per game.
+The Golden Eagles have gone 5-0 at home.
+Marquette leads the Big East in rebounding, averaging 37.5 boards.
+Skylar Forbes leads the Golden Eagles with 6.5 rebounds.

-The Skyhawks are 2-5 in road games.
-Stonehill leads the NEC with 16.5 assists.
-Brooke Paquette leads the Skyhawks with 4.9.
+The Skyhawks are 2-5 on the road.
+Stonehill is third in the NEC scoring 64.8 points per game and is shooting 41.2%.

 Marquette is shooting 42.7% from the field this season, 1.0 percentage point higher than the 41.7% Stonehill allows to opponents.
-Stonehill averages 9.5 more points per game (64.8) than Marquette allows to opponents (55.3).
+Stonehill averages 9.5 more points per game (64.8) than Marquette gives up to opponents (55.3).

-TOP PERFORMERS: Skylar Forbes is shooting 37.2% from beyond the arc with 1.6 made 3-pointers per game for the Golden Eagles, while averaging 14 points, 6.5 rebounds, 1.5 steals and 2.1 blocks.
+TOP PERFORMERS: Lee Volker is scoring 14.4 points per game and averaging 6.0 rebounds for the Golden Eagles.

 Sharn Hayward is shooting 38.0% and averaging 15.7 points for the Skyhawks.